luisddm/gulp-examples/README.md

 - [Reduce size](gulp-example-minify-concat) of the resources to save bandwidth and reduce the latency.
 - [Preprocess or transpile](gulp-example-preprocess-transpile) the higher-level or non-supported code so the browser can execute it.
-- [Compress](gulp-example-watch-deploy) the app to a compressed package ready to deploy and regenerate it when any change is made.
+- [Compress](gulp-example-watch-deploy) the app to a package ready to deploy and regenerate it when any change is made.
 - [Refresh the app in the browser](gulp-example-browsersync) anytime a change is made to make sure it still works.

 All the examples will work on any OSX system or any distribution of Linux with Node 6 (or newer) installed.
 They should work as well on a Windows OS properly configured, but I haven't tested it myself.
 Same goes for versions of Node prior to 6.

 ## Why use a build system?

-Basically, a build system **automatizes a series of small and tedious repetitive tasks** that otherwise will be easily forgotten, especially when your small projects start to grow into much larger applications, heavy and bloated.
+Basically, a build system **automatizes a series of small and tedious repetitive tasks** that otherwise will be easily forgotten, especially when our small projects start to grow into much larger applications, heavy and bloated.

-These tasks are meant to keep your code tidy and efficient, or preprocess it so it will be able to run in any browser.
+These tasks are meant to keep our code tidy and efficient, or preprocess it so it will be able to run in any browser.

-Make was one of the first build systems.
+**Make** was one of the first build systems.
 In the early days they were used to compile code into executable formats for an operating system.

 However, in web development, we have a completely different set of practices and operations.
 Over the past few years, there has been an interest in using build systems to more capably handle the growing complexities of our applications.

-As developers, these tools allow us to focus on **write code** while the rest of the tasks are taken care of.
+As developers, these tools allow us to focus on **writing code** while the rest of the tasks are taken care of.

 ## What is gulp?

 Gulp is a streaming JavaScript build system built with Node; it leverages the power of **streams** to automate, organize, and run development tasks very quickly and efficiently.

-By simply creating a **small file of instructions**, gulp can perform just about any development task you can think of.
+By simply creating a **small file of instructions**, gulp can perform just about any development task.

-Gulp uses **small, single-purpose plugins** to modify and process your project files.
-Additionally, you can chain, or pipe, these plugins together into more complex actions with full control of the order in which those actions take place.
+Gulp uses **small, single-purpose plugins** to modify and process our project files.
+Additionally, we can chain, or pipe, these plugins together into more complex actions with full control of the order in which those actions take place.

 Gulp is built upon **Node** and **npm**.

 ## What is Node?

-A powerful JavaScript platform built on top of **Google Chrome's JavaScript runtime engine, V8**.
+A JavaScript platform built on top of **Google Chrome's JavaScript runtime engine, V8**.

 This gives us the ability to **write JavaScript code on a server**.
-Using Node, we now have the opportunity to write both the backend and frontend of a web application entirely in JavaScript.
+Using Node, we can actually write both the backend and frontend of a web application entirely in JavaScript.

-Node ships with **npm, a package manager** that facilitates the installation, storage, and creation of modular components that you can use to create applications.
+Node ships with **npm, a package manager** that facilitates the installation, storage, and creation of modular components that can be used to create applications.

 [Install Node on Linux via package manager](https://github.com/nodesource/distributions)